Commonwealth Consolidated Acts(1) A person is guilty of an offence if the person:

-(a) provides a course in a State to an overseas student; or
+(i) provides a course at a location to an overseas student; or

-(b) makes an offer to an overseas student or an intending overseas student to provide a course in a State to that student; or
+(ii) makes an offer to an overseas student or an intending overseas student to provide a course at a location to that student; or

-(c) invites an overseas student or intending overseas student to undertake, or to apply to undertake, a course in a State; or
+(iii) invites an overseas student or intending overseas student to undertake, or to apply to undertake, a course at a location; or

-(d) holds himself, herself or itself out as able or willing to provide a course in a State to overseas students;
+(iv) holds himself, herself or itself out as able or willing to provide a course at a location to overseas students; and

-(e) the person is registered to provide that particular course for that particular State; or
+(b) the person is not registered to provide that particular course at that particular location.

 Note 1: This means that, if 2 or more providers jointly provide a course, then only one of the providers needs to be registered.